-To learn more, see this travel guide to Rhodes Greece.
+To learn more, see our complete travel guide to Rhodes Greece.

-Here is another destination for the history lovers.
+Here is another destination for history lovers.
 Delphi, the religious centre of the ancient world still clings on even today.
-Perched on the slopes of Mount Parnassus, these ancient ruins were once a place which drew even kings, to hear the words of the Oracle.
+Perched on the slopes of Mount Parnassus, these ancient ruins were once a place that drew people (even kings) to hear the words of the Oracle.

 Take a stroll among the ruins and transport yourself back to a time when Delphi echoed with the cries of the Oracle and kings bowed before the Temple of Apollo.
 Delphi is certainly one of the best places to visit in Greece.